-Mount Kailash Tour is an ultimate spiritual journey for many sects of Hinduism, Buddhism, Jains and Bon follower and has been an adventurous tour for enthusiastic travelers.
-Tibetan believes it as The Precious Jewel of Snow (Khang Rimpoche) and they regard Mount Kailash as the navel of the world.
-Mount Kailash’s glaciated stream pours into the nearby lake from where the river continues into the four prime directions.
-This exotic tour in Tibet takes you to mythical Mount Kailash (6,714 m) and Lake Mansarovar.
-For the religious pilgrim, a tour to Mt.
-Kailash and Lake Mansarovar is an ultimate achievement of their spiritual pursuit.
-And for adventure-lovers, visiting Mount Kailash presents extreme remoteness, solitude, pure beauty and adventure of a lifetime.
+Mount Kailash Tour is an ultimate spiritual journey for many sects of Hinduism, Buddhism, Jains, and Bon followers and has been an adventurous tour for enthusiastic travelers.
+Tibetan believes it is The Precious Jewel of Snow (Khang Rimpoche), and they regard Mount Kailash as the navel of the world.
+Mount Kailash’s glaciated stream pours into the nearby lake, from where the river continues in four prime directions.
+This exotic tour in Tibet takes you to the mythical Mount Kailash (6,714 m) and Lake Mansarovar.
+For the religious pilgrim, a tour of Mt.
+Kailash and Lake Mansarovar is the ultimate achievement of their spiritual pursuit.
+And for adventure-lovers, visiting Mount Kailash presents extreme remoteness, solitude, pure beauty, and adventure of a lifetime.

-This focused tour is specially meant for the Hinduism followers or the like-minded spiritual travelers with a busy schedule.
+This focused tour is specially meant for Hinduism followers or like-minded spiritual travelers with busy schedules.
 The tour begins from Kathmandu valley as you move towards Zhangmu.
-After necessary border formalities, we continue driving towards Nyalam.
+However, after the necessary border formalities, we continue driving towards Nyalam.
 Soon afterward, you will travel southwest across the vast Tibetan Plateau.
 You will spend lots of time on the bank of Lake Manasarovar for the parikrama and then embark on your spiritual circuit around Mt.
 Kailash.
-We wish you an unforgettable diving experience.
+However, we wish you an unforgettable diving experience.

 You will explore Durbar Square, Pashupatinath temple, Swayambhunath stupa and Bouddhanath stupa which are all world heritage sites.
 Durbar Square reveals the life of the royals in ancient times.
 Pashupatinath temple is one of the most significant places of pilgrimage for all Hindus.
 Swayambhunath, the Monkey Temple and Baudhanath Stupa are one of the largest stupas in the world.
 Then we meet up with travel manage for your Tibet tour briefing.
 Overnight in Kathmandu.